GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 #### The `Format` subcommand

-This commands formats the whole buffer or some part of it according to the value of the Vim options `shiftwidth` and `expandtab` (see `:h 'sw'` and `:h et` respectively).
+This command formats the whole buffer or some part of it according to the value of the Vim options `shiftwidth` and `expandtab` (see `:h 'sw'` and `:h et` respectively).
 To format a specific part of your document, you can either select it in one of Vim's visual modes (see `:h visual-use`) and run the command or directly enter the range on the command line, e.g. `:2,5YcmCompleter Format` to format it from line 2 to line 5.

+Supported in filetypes: `java, javascript, typescript`

+#### The `OrganizeImports` subcommand

+This command removes unused imports and sorts imports in the current file.
+It can also group imports from the same module in TypeScript and resolves imports in Java.

-Supported in filetypes: `java`
+Supported in filetypes: `java, javascript, typescript`

 ### Miscellaneous Commands